clsechi/price-simulator/README.md

 # price-simulator

+A small project with web components and integration with the Simple API

+***

-## A documentação de integração do Simple foi movida para a documentação da [Frente Corretora](https://github.com/Frente-Corretora/public-docs/blob/master/external-price-simulator.md)
+### A documentação de integração do Simple foi movida para a documentação da [Frente Corretora](https://github.com/Frente-Corretora/public-docs/)